 For more epic hiking destinations, check out these recent posts.

-Explore an incredible destination full of adventure!
-Take a shuttle from Antigua to the breathtaking Lake Atitlán, surrounded by gorgeous volcanoes and Mayan villages.
-Get ready for days of boating, hiking or taking in the local culture.
-You’ll love every moment spent at this stunning lake paradise!
+Now its time to relax!
+Take a shuttle from Antigua to the gorgeous Lake Atitlán, surrounded by volcanoes and Mayan villages.
+You can have days of boating, hiking or just taking in the local culture.
+There’s such a variety of things to do at this stunning lake

 Lake Atitlán is located in the Sololá department of Guatemala, and is accessible by car or by shuttle.
 The lake is surrounded by a number of small towns, each with its own unique character and charm.
 You can easily transport between towns by local boat.

 There are plenty of options for accommodations in the area.
 I stayed at the Laguna Lodge Eco-Resort and Nature Reserve near Santa Cruz La Laguna.
 When you arrive in Panajachel, you will be greeted by the resort’s boat captain.
-Your captain will take you on a 30 minute ride to your little slice of paradise.
+Your captain will take you on a 30-minute boat ride to this secluded resort.

-Lake Atitlán calls out to all types of adventure lovers!
-Whether you want a peaceful walk along its lake shore or an intense trek up one of its majestic volcanoes, there’s something for everyone.
+Whether you want a peaceful walk along its lake shore or an intense trek up one of its majestic volcanoes, there’s something for everyone at this lake.

-At the Laguna Lodge, take in a breathtaking view with a sunrise hike to a palapa on the nature reserve.
-Sit and watch as dawn brings life to the lodge’s sprawling reserve.
+At the Laguna Lodge, take in sunrise views with a hike to a palapa on the resort’s own nature reserve.
+Take time to sit and relax in the palapa while listening to the birds sing.

-For adventurers looking to explore the area, Indian Nose and Volcán San Pedro are top-of-mind hikes.
+For hikes around the lake, Indian Nose and Volcán San Pedro are the most popular.
 Both are pictured above with Volcán San Pedro being the large volcano on the left and Indian Nose being the smaller peak to the right of myself.
-Indian Nose is renowned for its magical sunrises.
+Indian Nose is known for its guided sunrise hikes.
 However, catching sunrise may require special planning.
 Transport before sunrise isn’t available by local boat from Santa Cruz La Laguna!
+It would be recommended to stay in a nearby town.

-If a peaceful paddle is more your style, the Laguna Lodge offers free kayaks.
-Just make sure you’ve got the skills to navigate Lake Atitlán – there are some choppy waters on this lake.
+If you’d prefer to get closer to the water, the Laguna Lodge offers free kayaks.
+Just make sure you’ve got the skills to navigate Lake Atitlán.
+There can be some choppy waters on this lake, more often in the afternoon.

 Lake Atitlán is surrounded by a number of small towns, each with its own unique character and charm.
 Wave down the local boat from your resort’s boat dock to visit each village.
 Each local boat ride is 10-25Q and these are the most popular towns around the lake to visit.

 San Marcos La Laguna is known for its health and wellness culture.
 Eagle’s Nest is the most unique yoga studio, high up on the mountain, overlooking the lake.
-Take a TukTuk up here and relax with a fresh juice in hand.
+Take a TukTuk up here and relax with a freshly blended juice.

 Afterwards, explore shops along the town’s narrow alleyways or visit Cerro Tzankujil Nature Reserve (located to your right as you’re heading back to the boat dock on the lake).
-If you’re short on time though, it’s best to skip Cerro Tzankujil Nature Reserve.
+If you’re short on time though, I would skip Cerro Tzankujil Nature Reserve.
+I wasn’t all that impressed.

 With too little time to explore Lake Atitlán, I missed out on Santiago Atitlán which is known to be the most traditional Mayan town around the lake.
 I found this blog post that expands on this town as well as the next two towns.